Where to stay in Valletta

 Fort St Elmo and the National War Museum

 Fort St Elmo is a star-shaped fort, built just before the Great Siege of Malta in 1565.
 It now hosts the National War Museum.
-One needs a ticket to access the fort area, and the museum is spread in six different locations across Fort St Elmo, all designated to a specific period of time in Malta's history.
+An entrance ticket is required to access the fort area.
+The museum is spread in six different locations across Fort St Elmo, all designated to a specific time in Malta's history.

 - Location: In the northeast corner of Valletta